 North Carolina Teaching Certifications

 All teachers with less than two years of experience and all out of state teachers must obtain a North Carolina Teaching License.
 Teaching certification in North Carolina requires you to complete a state-approved, teacher education program from a regionally accredited school, not necessarily choose from North Carolina teaching programs.
-The alternative route option is to meet the federal requirements to be "Highly Qualified," which includes a bachelor's degree and a teaching license.
+The alternative route option is to meet the federal requirements which include a bachelor's degree and a teaching license.
 You'll also need to pass a Praxis teacher licensure exam.

 North Carolina teaching certifications include: